justvinny/passvolt/README.md

 Pass Volt stores all acount information into a local dbm file on your device using Python's shelve module.

-This shold be a secure solution as long as you do not share the dbm file to other people or get device stolen. :)
+This shold be a secure solution as long as you do not share the dbm file to other people or get your device stolen. :)

 Current Features:
   *Login page so only you can access the data.
 Input fields characters are also hidden to protect your account from prying eyes. :)